Data and Evidence

 - Producing an inventory of existing research as well as a chart of participant identified gaps to serve as a key resource for the EiE sector.

 The Data & Evidence Collaborative developed, curates, and maintains INEE collections on:

 Data & Evidence Newsletter

-Beginning in September 2020, the Data & Evidence Collaborative will be releasing a quarterly newsletter to highlight and share emerging evidence, data, opportunities etc. *To ensure that you receive this letter, check your INEE subscriptions preferences in your profile.
+Launched in 2021, the Data & Evidence Collaborative releases a quarterly newsletter to highlight and share emerging evidence, data, opportunities etc. *To ensure that you receive this letter, check your INEE subscriptions preferences in your profile.

 Guidance notes and tools

 Responding to a noted gap in guidance, the Data & Evidence Collaborative is developing a policy brief on the ethical concerns of the collection, storage, sharing, and use of education data in emergency and protracted crisis settings.
 Extensive ethical guidance currently exists on data in humanitarian settings, data and children or child protection, education data, and big data more broadly.